saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Retrieving OSPF information
 ===========================

-In this example, we will be looking for the neighbor address, neighbor id, interface and neighbor adjacency-time.

-We know this information is revealed when we issue `show ospf neighbor extensive` command.
+The information we are after in this example is the neighbor id, neighbor address, interface and neighbor adjacency-time.
+We can obtain this information by issuing the `show ospf neighbor extensive` command.
 To figure out what RPC we need, we simple issue `show ospf neighbor extensive |display xml rpc`.
 This will tell us what RPC to use:

 ```
 <rpc-reply xmlns:junos="http://xml.juniper.net/junos/15.1F4/junos">